william-chu/crate-digger/README.md

 ## Setup/Installation Requirements

+* To view live app, visit https://crate-digger2.herokuapp.com/

-* View program by cloning repository from https://github.com/mattfmiller/event-planning
+* To view program locally, cloning repository from https://github.com/mattfmiller/event-planning
 * Open project in IDE such as IntelliJ IDEA
+* Enter `psql < create.sql` in the command line.
 * Run App.java to compile the program
 * Navigate to localhost:4567/ in browser to interact with program